H3llKa1ser/B00t2R00t/Wireless Penetration Testing/Enumeration.md

 #### 1) Master Mode NIC

- - This interface is in master mode, indicating that it is configures as the Access Point (AP).
+ - This interface is in master mode, indicating that it is configured as the Access Point (AP).

 #### 2) Client Mode NIC (Named ESSID)